realpython/materials/expressions-vs-statements/README.md

-# Expressions vs Statements in Python: What's the Difference?
+# Expression vs Statement in Python: What's the Difference?

-This folder contains sample code from the Real Python tutorial [Expressions vs Statements in Python: What's the Difference?](https://realpython.com/python-expression-vs-statement/)
+This folder contains sample code from the Real Python tutorial [Expression vs Statement in Python: What's the Difference?](https://realpython.com/python-expression-vs-statement/)

 ## Code Inspector